pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 parameter memory usage whilst retaining model accuracy.
 You can read our tutorial on :ref:`finetuning Llama2 with QLoRA<qlora_finetune_label>` for a deeper understanding of how it works.

-When considering using QLoRA to reduce memory usage, it's worth noting that a) QLoRA is slower than LoRA and may not be worth it if the model you are finetuning is small; b) QLoRA prevents accuracy degradation during quantization by up-casting quantized parameters to the original higher precision datatype during model forward passes - this up-casting may incur penalties to training speed.
+When considering using QLoRA to reduce memory usage, it's worth noting that QLoRA is slower than LoRA and may not be worth it if the model you are finetuning is small.
+In numbers, QLoRA saves roughly 1.5 bytes * (# of model parameters).
+Also, although QLoRA quantizes the model, it minimizes accuracy degradation by up-casting quantized parameters to the original higher precision datatype during model forward passes - this up-casting may incur penalties to training speed.
 The :ref:`relevant section <qlora_compile_label>` in our QLoRA tutorial demonstrates the usage of ``torch.compile`` to address this by speeding up training.

 *Sounds great!
 How do I use it?*